Click to start searching

 Note

-In general, the following types of activities are fundraising:
+In general, the fundraising activities include:

 • requesting donations to help a person, cause or organisation (whether in person or online)